<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Selecting a Tenant

-And above all, understand the Fair Housing Act (FHA).
-The Fair Housing Act is federally mandated to protect buyers and renters from discriminatory practices during real estate transactions, including securing financing.
-It’s there to ensure that a landlord can’t overlook an applicant based on race, military, familial status, and more.
+The Fair Housing Act protects buyers and renters from discriminatory practices during real estate transactions, including securing financing.
+It ensures that a landlord can’t overlook an applicant based on race, military, familial status, and more.

 Setting Boundaries

-Common areas.
-What space is actually available for rent?
+What space is available for rent?
 Ask yourself if you expect tenants to use the hallway bath, share the kitchen, and watch TV in the living room.
 What about groceries?
 How will you divide the kitchen?
 Are they free to cook anytime?
 Do you want to create an alternating schedule?

 Understanding Legalities